-4.3.3 Ditransitive constructions
+4.4.3 Ditransitive constructions

 Let us now move to ditransitive constructions.
-In these constructions, the subject can bind either the goal or the theme argument as shown in (116).
-And the goal can bind the theme as shown in (117).
+In these constructions, the subject can bind either the goal or the theme argument as shown in (112).
+And the goal can bind the theme as shown in (113).

-- (116) a.
-Pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL Ravi-DAT 3PL-ACC 3PL.NOM introduce do-VR-PST-PL 'The children introduced themselves to Ravi.' - b. rukmini tana-ki tanu uttaram-nu raasu-kon-di Rukmini 3sg-dat 3sg.nom letter-acc write-vr-3fsg 'Rukmini wrote the letter to herself.' - (117) pilla-lu ravi-ki tana-ni tana-ku paricayam cees-ææ-ru child-PL Ravi-DAT 3SG-ACC 3SG-DAT introduce do-PAST-3PL 'The children introduced Ravi to himself.'
+- (112) a.
+Pilla-lu ravi-ki tama-ni taamu paricayam ceesu-kunn-aa-ru child-PL Ravi-DAT 3PL-ACC 3PL.NOM introduce do-VR-PST-3PL 'The children introduced themselves to Ravi.' - b. rukmini tana-ki tanu uttaram-nu raasu-kon-di Rukmini 3sg-dat 3sg.nom letter-acc write-vr-3fsg 'Rukmini wrote the letter to herself.' - (113) pilla-lu ravi-ki tana-ni tana-ku paricayam cees-ææ-ru child-PL Ravi-DAT 3SG-ACC 3SG-DAT introduce do-PST-3PL 'The children introduced Ravi to himself.'

-We follow the ApplP approach to ditransitive construction (Marantz 1993; Bruening 2001; Pylkkänen 2008).
-In Telugu, the goal asymmetrically c-commands and hence proceeds the theme in its base position, as shown in (118).
+We follow the ApplP approach to ditransitive constructions (Marantz 1993; Bruening 2001; Pylkkänen 2008).
+In Telugu, the goal asymmetrically c-commands and hence precedes the theme in its base position, as shown in (114).

 With this background, let's walk through the examples presented at the beginning of this section.
-The example in (116a) would follow the same steps as the derivation given in section 4.3.1 save for the fact we have the additional ApplP and goal argument in (116a).
-This is shown in (119).
+The example in (112a) would follow the same steps as the derivation given in section 4.4.1 save for the fact we have the additional ApplP and goal argument in (112a).
+This is shown as a tree structure in (115).